-When you manage commercial or retail investment property, there are some things that must feature in your daily action plan.
-When this is done correctly you will stay away from many common problems and you will have the properties that you manage well under control.
+When you manage a commercial or retail investment property, there are some things that must feature in your daily action plan.
+When this is done correctly you will stay away from many common problems in property management and you will have the properties that you manage well under control.

 One of the big challenges in commercial property management is setting up a system that keeps you in front of the property issues and hence allows the property to perform well.

 In some commercial real estate agencies, the property managers are ‘fully loaded’ when it comes to the numbers of properties that they manage, and on that basis, it is really hard for them to keep ahead of current issues.

 The problem is not so much how many properties that they manage, but the numbers of tenants that exist in each and the complexity of each reporting and control required for each landlord.
 Let’s assume you do not have that problem, and if you do, then you know how to handle it.